rin67630/Drok-Juntek-on-steroids/README.md

 They are all controlled by a pluggable control board, which stages a STM microcontroller and a 4x7 digit LED display.
 The 4 push-buttons to control the operations are clumsy and the seven segment display is everything but comfortable.
 ![image](https://user-images.githubusercontent.com/14197155/111429960-fe846400-86f9-11eb-8274-4d3d04928e7a.png)

+My idea was to get rid of the original control module, and to replace it by an ESP32 WiFi enabled microcontroller in order to boost it's usability,
+give full internet control and provide tons of features...

 Some Drok modules provide a serial port to remote control the operation, the Juntek do not.
-Some projects like that one https://github.com/baruch/b3603 and its forks had reprogrammed the STM microcontroller in order to provide a serial control protocol.

-Both Vendors are however using the same analog control principle:
-On the left side the connector gets two PWM voltage and current control inputs and deliver two analog voltage and current control outputs all in the range 0..2,4V.
+Drok and Juntek are using the same analog control principle:  on the left side, the connector gets two PWM control inputs (voltage and current) and deliver two corresponding analog control feedback outputs all in the range 0..2,1V.
 On the right side, the connector provides GND and 5V at ~200mA.

-My idea was to get rid of the original control module, and to replace it by an ESP32 WiFi enabled microcontroller in order to boost it's usability,
-give full internet control and provide tons of features...

 I used a TTGO ESP32 with an integrated TFT color display plugged onto a 6x8cm prototyping board as an adapter.
 ![image](https://user-images.githubusercontent.com/14197155/114783655-54d8d700-9d7a-11eb-900d-9af7a66a8807.png)